parsiya/parsiya.net/content/post/2019-01-19-notes-escaping-python-shells/index.markdown

 ```

 ## exec, eval, import and compile are blocked
-Go to a different Python interpreter, make the function you want
+Go to a different Python interpreter, make the function you want.
+Interpreter versions should somewhat match (e.g. both 2.7 or 3.5):

 ``` python
 def bypass():